Tangent functor on microformal morphisms, and non-linear pullbacks for forms and cohomology: Natural diffeomorphisms for cotangent and anticotangent bundles

+Theorem~\ref{thm.macxu} is best understood in the context of double vector bundles.
+As it is known~\cite{mackenzie:diffeomorphisms}, \cite[Ch.
+9]{mackenzie:book2005}, for a vector bundle $E\to M$ the cotangent bundle $T^*(E)$ is a double vector bundle over $M$ with the side bundles $E$ and $E^*$, and a similar double vector bundle structure is for $E^*$.
+Then the Mackenzie--Xu map $\kappa$ is an isomorphism of double vector bundles:

+which is identical on $E\to M$, $E^*\to M$ and induces ``fiberwise $-1$'' on the core $T^*M\to M$.
+The second vector bundle structure in each of the double vector bundles actually encodes the Mackenzie-Xu isomorphism.
+This also agrees with interpretation of double vector bundles as (bi)graded manifolds~\cite{tv:qman-mack}.

+\begin{remark} There is some flexibility with a choice of sign in the definition of $\kappa$.
+The choice used here is the same as in the original definition of Mackenzie--Xu~\cite{mackenzie:bialg}, as well as~\cite{mackenzie:diffeomorphisms,mackenzie:book2005}, but is different from that in~\cite{tv:graded} and \cite{tv:qman-mack}.
+Note that the equality~\eqref{eq.leg} corresponds to Theorem~9.5.2 in~\cite{mackenzie:book2005}.
+Also, there is a ``quantum analog'' of the Mackenzie--Xu transformation~\cite{shemy:koszul} (for $\hbar$-differential operators). \end{remark}

-An odd version of the Mackenzie--Xu diffeomorphism $T^*E\cong T^*(E^*)$ is as follows.
+An ``odd version'' of the Mackenzie--Xu diffeomorphism is as follows~\cite{tv:graded}.
 Recall that $\Pi$ is the parity reversion functor (on vector spaces, modules and vector bundles).
-We use the terminology such as `antitangent' and `anticotangent' bundles for $\Pi TM$ and $\Pi T^*M$.
-Recall that an anticotangent bundle is endowed with the canonical odd symplectic form.
+We use the terminology such as \emph{antitangent} and \emph{anticotangent bundles} for $\Pi TM$ and $\Pi T^*M$.
+Recall that the anticotangent bundle of any supermanifold $M$ is endowed with the canonical odd symplectic form, which we denote $\o_{\Pi T^*M}$.
+There is an even $1$-form on $\Pi T^*M$ analogous to the Liouville $1$-form; we denote it $\la_M$, so $\o_{\Pi T^*M}=d\la_M$.
+In local coordinates, $\la_M=dx^ax^*_a= (-1)^{\at+1}x^*_adx^a$, where $x^*_a$ are the \emph{antimomenta} canonically conjugate to coordinates $x^a$ on $M$.
+(The variables $x^*_a$ transform in the same way as $p_a$, i.e., as the partial derivatives in the respective coordinates, but have the opposite parity.)

-\begin{theorem}[\cite{tv:graded}] For a vector bundle $E$, there is a natural diffeomorphism (defined up to some signs) $\Pi T^*E\cong \Pi T^*(\Pi E^*)$\,.
-It can be chosen to preserve the canonical odd symplectic structures on the anticotangent bundles. \end{theorem}